Do Vision & Language Decoders use Images and Text equally? How Self-consistent are their Explanations?: Appendix A: Limitations

 \subsection{Compute Requirements}

-CC-SHAP needs around 7 minutes to run an example on an NVIDIA A100 48 GB GPU, and the other tests need around 1.5 minutes.
-CC-SHAP requires 25 minutes to compute self-consistency per example on an NVIDIA A100 48 GB GPU for LLaVA-NeXT models running with FlashAttention-2 \citep{dao2023flashattention} and quantisation \citep{dettmers2023spqr} (otherwise the memory requirements exceed 48 GB), while the other tests need 7 minutes.
-VLMs have larger sequence length than LLMs, because they need to process many image tokens.
-LLaVA-NeXT variants even more so, because they process the image at five different resolution (increasing the image sequence length by a factor of five).
-CC-SHAP needs to run multiple model inferences to estimate Shapley values, while the other self-consistency tests require at most two model inferences (e.g., \textit{Biasing Features} \citet{turpin2023language}).
-We think that CC-SHAP's compute time is well invested, since it is a more effective measure adding an interpretability aspect and delivering better scores in settings such as VQA, where other tests deliver either 0\% or 100\% (cf. Table~\ref{tab:cc_shap-vlm-results-generative}).
+Future work might be interested in reducing the compute requirements solicited by self-consistency tests.
+CC-SHAP needs \textasciitilde7 minutes to run an example on a NVIDIA A40 48 GB GPU, and the other tests need \textasciitilde1.5 minutes.
+CC-SHAP requires \textasciitilde25 minutes to compute self-consistency per sample on a NVIDIA A40 48 GB GPU for LLaVA-NeXT models running with FlashAttention-2 \citep{dao2023flashattention} and quantisation \citep{dettmers2023spqr} (otherwise the memory requirements exceed 48 GB), while the other tests need \textasciitilde7 minutes.
+Since they need to process image tokens next to text tokens, VLMs have longer input sequences compared to LLMs.
+LLaVA-NeXT variants even more so, because they process the image at five resolutions (increasing the image sequence length by $5\times$).
+CC-SHAP runs multiple model inferences to estimate Shapley values, while the other self-consistency tests require at most two model inferences (e.g., \textit{Biasing Features} \citealp{turpin2023language}).
+We think that CC-SHAP's compute time is well invested, since it is a more effective measure: it adds interpretability and delivers better scores in settings such as VQA, where other tests deliver contradictory results ( either 0\% or 100\%, cf. Tab.~\ref{tab:cc_shap-vlm-results-generative}).